-3. Extension of the footway along Vicarage Road to the site.
+- 3. Extension of the footway along Vicarage Road to the site. - 4.
+Improvements to the footpath that runs adjacent to the southern boundary of the site.

 Policy H1(68) Bentletts Yard, Claygate Road, Laddingford

 Bentletts Yard, Claygate Road, Laddingford

 Bentletts Yard, as shown on the policies map, is allocated for development of approximately 10 dwellings at an average density of 5 dwellings per hectare.
 In addition to the requirements of policy H1, planning permission will be granted if the following criteria are met.